bigfork/silverstripe-oauth/README.md

 ### Controller

 The module includes one extra controller, `Bigfork\SilverStripeOAuth\Client\Control\Controller`.
 This controller is responsible for setting up authentication requests, redirecting users to the third-party providers, and checking/handling tokens & redirections when the user returns to the site from the provider.
+This module also passes the returned access token to extensions to allow them to decide how the token should be used.

 ### Helper